cyverse-archive/Infosquito/README.md

 number of results, set the _window_ URL parameter to the desired number of results.

-The results may be paged (or windowed) as well.
-To do this, set the _window_ parameter to _n:m_, where _n_ is the index of the first result and _m_ is the index of the last result to return.
-For example, to return the 11th through the 20th results, set _window_ to _11:20_.
+The results may be windowed (or paged) as well.
+To do this, set the _window_ parameter to _n:m_, where _n_ is the index of the first result and _m_ is the index immediately after the last result to return.
+For example, to return the results with 11 <= index < 20, set _window_ to _11:20_.

 **NOTE:**  No authentication is performed on the user whose home folder is being searched.
 Authentication should be performed outside of this service.